Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response: Conclusions

 \subsection{Acknowledgements}

 I.M. was partially supported by the ONR project N00014-21-1-2384.
-V.L. acknowledges the partial support provided by the Horizon Europe Project ClimTIP (Grant No. 100018693) and by the EPSRC project LINK (Grant No. EP/Y026675/1).
-J.M. acknowledges the support support provided by the EPSRC project LINK (Grant No. EP/Y026675/1.)
+V.L. acknowledges the partial support provided by the Horizon Europe Projects ClimTIP (Grant No. 100018693) and Past2Future (Grant No. 101184070), and by ARIA SCOP-PR01-P003 - Advancing Tipping Point Early Warning AdvanTip.
+V.L. and J.M. acknowledge the partial support provided by the CROPS RETF project funded by the University of Reading and by the EPSRC project LINK (Grant No. EP/Y026675/1).
 N.Z. has been supported by the Wallenberg Initiative on Networks and Quantum Information (WINQ).